Prof. Dr. Gregory Jackson

 Professor Jackson’s research examines how corporate governance is influenced by diverse organizational and institutional contexts.
 His research utilizes cross-national comparison to better understand the regulatory and other societal influences on the corporation, particularly using the cases of Germany, Japan, the UK and USA.
 His research aims to link disparate fields of scholarship, including institutional theory, organizational analysis, economic sociology, and comparative political economy.
-Particular empirical interests have been the relationship of corporate governance and human resource management, and issues around corporate social responsibility and labor standards.
-His current projects seek to apply methods of fuzzy set and qualitative comparative analysis (QCA) to understanding.
+His current empirical projects focus on corporate responsibility and irresponsibility, organizational approaches to studying inequality, the role of ethics in organizations, and civic engagement in comparative perspective.
+His internationally comparative work utilizes a range of methodological approaches including quantitative analysis of organization-level data in different countries, as well as qualitative “matched pair” case studies of organizations, macro-historical comparisons of institutions, and fuzzy set Qualitative Comparative Analysis (fs/QCA).

-Gregory Jackson’s research has been published widely in leading business journals.
-A number of his projects on public policy have been sponsored by the Department of Trade and Industry (UK), the Ministry of Economy, Trade, and Industry (Japan), the Institute of Chartered Accountants of England and Wales, and the Hans-Boeckler Foundation.
-His research also is cited by The Economist, Financial Times, and BBC radio.
-He is an editor of British Journal of Industrial Relations and serves as Chief Editor of Socio-Economic Review since 2012.
+Gregory Jackson’s research has been published widely in leading international journals in business studies, sociology, and political science.
+He has been principle investigator on grants from the German Science Foundation (DFG), European Union FP7 program, and ERSC, as well as the Department of Trade and Industry (UK), Bertelsmann Foundation, the Ministry of Economy, Trade, and Industry (Japan), the Institute of Chartered Accountants of England and Wales, and the Hans-Boeckler Foundation.
+His research has received mention in The Economist, Financial Times, and BBC radio.
+He is an editor of British Journal of Industrial Relations and served as Chief Editor of Socio-Economic Review from 2012-2021.

 Jackson, Gregory & Rathert, Nikolas (2017) Private Governance as Regulatory Substitute or Complement?
 A Comparative Institutional Theory of CSR Adoption by Multinational Corporations.
-In Dörrenbächer, Christoph & Geppert, Mike (eds.)
-Research in the Sociology of Organizations: Multinational Corporations and Organization Theory.
-Emerald: 445-478.
+Research in the Sociology of Organizations, 49: 445-478.

 Jackson, G. & Bartosch, J. (2016) Corporate Responsibility in Different Varieties of Capitalism: Exploring the Role of National Institutions.
 Gütersloh: Bertelsmann Foundation.

 Jackson, G. & Fortwengel, J. (2016) Legitimizing the apprenticeship practice in a distant environment: Institutional entrepreneurship through inter-organizational networks.
-Journal of World Business.
+Journal of World Business, 51(6), 895-909.

 Jackson, G. et al. (2014) Introducing Grey Areas: The Unexpectedly Weak Link between Corporate Irresponsibility and Reputation.
 Socio-Economic Review, 12 (1): 153-218

 Jackson, G. & Ni, N. (2013) Understanding Complementarities as Organizational Configurations: Using Set Theoretical Methods.
-In: Fiss, P. C. & Cambré, B. & Marx, A. (eds.)
-Configurational Theory and Methods in Organizational Research (Research in the Sociology of Organizations, 38): 129-158.
-Emerald.
+Research in the Sociology of Organizations, 38: 129-158.

 Deeg, R. & Jackson, G. (2012) The long-term trajectories of institutional change in European capitalism.
 Journal of European Public Policy, 19 (8): 1109-1125.